We know that you might be looking for the latest information on visiting Orkney as you begin to plan a potential visit.

 The roads where we live have become much quieter over the past few months and we are using our bikes to get around much more.
 Is it a similar situation in Orkney?

-Local roads have been much quieter during lockdown, but are starting to get busier again as restrictions are slowly eased.
 Most roads here are fairly cycle-friendly, though the main route between Kirkwall and Stromness is comparatively fast, and can get busy at times.
 As more people are cycling hopefully vehicle drivers everywhere are becoming more bike-aware, but do take all standard precautions such as wearing a helmet and high-vis clothing.
 Also be aware that some routine work such as verge-trimming may have been suspended in some areas - meaning that drivers may not have clear lines of sight at junctions and bends in the road.

 We want you to enjoy your visit to the islands.
 Local businesses and services are putting in a lot of work to make sure things are as safe as possible, so you shouldn’t feel daunted by the prospect of a holiday here at the moment.
 However, it’s completely understandable if you’d prefer to wait.
 Depending on developments with the COVID-19 pandemic and any potential restrictions to travel and movement in the future, we’d be delighted to welcome you here in the autumn or winter.
 The weather can be wild sometimes, but that only adds to the island experience.
 Our natural attractions, and many of our main sites, fantastic shops, cafes, bars and restaurants are open all year round.
 It might be colder outside, but you’ll certainly receive a warm Orcadian welcome whenever you decide to visit us.